xpack/web-jekyll/pages/xbb/index.md

 ## XBB v5.0.0

-The latest release, v5.0.0 from early 2023 represents a major milestone for the xPack project, since it is the first self-sustained release, which allows to build new binary xPacks using previous xPacks, without requiring any custom Docker images, or other compiled tools.
+The v5.0.0 release from early 2023 represents a major milestone for the xPack project, since it is the first self-sustained release, which allows to build new binary xPacks using previous xPacks, without requiring any custom Docker images, or other compiled tools.

+## XBB v5.1.1

+The latest release, v5.1.1 from mid 2023 updates Python 3 and adds C++ support.

 ## `xpm run`